top of page

 Ruuk huffed, then grunted.
 “We better get a decent reward for this.”

 “A reward?”
 Arnok turned to his companion.
-“Is that what you think this is?”
+“Is that what you think this is about?”

 “It’s not?”